Toward Automated Simulation Research Workflow through LLM Prompt Engineering Design: INTRODUCTION

+We chose a problem in polymer physics with known outcomes to evaluate the feasibility and reliability of ASA in automating research workflows.
+Detailed RPs were provided to the ASA, which involved the AI fully autonomously coding simulation programs, remotely uploading and executing simulations, organizing data, plotting results, and writing scientific reports.
+We also designed several evaluation criteria to determine if the ASA could correctly and completely perform each step according to RP without human intervention.

-We compared the performance of ASAs powered by various LLMs, including GPT-4o, and explored common characteristics and issues when LLMs tackle long tasks.
-These findings provide insights for researchers to better improve and utilize LLMs for AI-driven scientific research.
+Furthermore, we compared the performance of ASAs powered by various LLMs, including GPT-4o, GPT-4-Turbo, Claude-3.5, and so forth, and explored common characteristics and issues when ASAs tackle long tasks.
+These findings provide insights for researchers to improve and utilize LLMs better for AI-driven scientific research.

-Overall, this paper presents the first fully autonomous AI-conducted simulation research process powered by LLMs.
-By adopting this new research paradigm, we aim to explore the potential of AI in highly complex and data-intensive scientific research, breaking traditional human limitations and advancing the automation and intelligence of scientific research.
+Overall, this study represents the first exploration of an AI-driven, end-to-end simulation research process guided by an RP provided by humans.
+By using known problems and predefined evaluation criteria, we tested whether methods like ASA, constructed through an LLM prompt engineering and automated program, can accurately and completely execute the entire simulation research process by simply reading the textual information in RP.
+Through this, we aim to break traditional human limitations and advance the automation and efficiency of scientific research, particularly in data-intensive simulation studies (\textbf{Figure 1}).